skiby7/BingoEth/README.md

 docker compose up
 ```

-Now you can access the app at http://localhost:3000 (developement) or http://localhost:80 (production).
+Now you can access the app at http://localhost:3000 (development) or http://localhost:80 (production).